Tsunami Restaurant New Orleans

 AWARDS

-2020 AIA NEW ORLEANS MERIT AWARD 2019 AIA GULF STATES MERIT AWARD 2018 RESTAURANT DESIGN + DEVELEPMENT, FIRST PLACE (BEST FULL SERVICE RESTAURANT) 2018 AIA LOUISIANA HONOR AWARD 2017 IIDA DELTA REGIONAL CHAPTER AWARD OF EXCELLENCE 2017 IIDA DELTA REGIONAL PEOPLE'S CHOICE AWARD
+2020 AIA NEW ORLEANS MERIT AWARD 2019 AIA GULF STATES MERIT AWARD 2018 RESTAURANT DESIGN + DEVELOPMENT, FIRST PLACE (BEST FULL SERVICE RESTAURANT) 2018 AIA LOUISIANA HONOR AWARD 2017 IIDA DELTA REGIONAL CHAPTER AWARD OF EXCELLENCE 2017 IIDA DELTA REGIONAL PEOPLE'S CHOICE AWARD

 PHOTOGRAPHER CREDIT